djwesterfield/devtools.online/README.md

 > A massive online collection of web development tools, links & resources

 DevTools is a massive online collection of tools, links, and resources for web designers and developers.
 I wanted to create an all-in-one list of all the tools I found useful.
-Now, isntead of constantly searching
+Now, instead of constantly searching
 for that link you bookmarked a few weeks ago, or trying to stay up-to-date with the latest web design trends,
 everything is kept in one easy to use location for you.